Rod Library--Special Collections

 Please make announcement of these observances in one of your classes on Friday morning, September 20th.

 Malcolm Price, President.

 SARA RIGGS DIES IN NASHUA

 Funeral services will be in Nashua Saturday for Sara M. Riggs, 81, former head of the history department at Iowa State Teachers College, who died last night at the home of her sister there.
-Miss Riggs had been ill for the past few mouths and had been in critical condition for two weeks.
+Miss Riggs had been ill for the past few months and had been in critical condition for two weeks.

 The Reverend Paul Zieke, pastor of the First Congregational Church here, will conduct the services.
 Burial will be in Nashua.